-All Stage 6 Agriculture students complete a core of learning which represents 70% of the HSC course.
+In Agriculture, students complete a core of learning which represents 70% of the HSC course.
 For the remainder of the course, students have the option of completing either two electives or a Research Project.

-The Research Project is submitted to the Board of Studies and comprises 30% of the final examination mark.
+For students who elect to complete a Research Project, the project comprises 30% of the final examination mark.
 The project enables students to study a particular agricultural issue or problem.
 The scope of the issue or problem open to students includes those that arise from production, the economic environment, marketing and the social environment.